 All potential clients participate in a comprehensive psychological, social, spiritual and behavioral health assessment.
 The results of the assessment inform treatment recommendations, which are individualized to suit both the needs of the client, and the needs of their religious community, diocese, and/or denomination.

-Brief and Extended Programs:
+Our Brief Intensive Programs:

 Paths for symptom resolution or growth are considered according to the needs of each client’s unique situation without sacrificing quality or comprehensiveness.
 Each path generally includes: